Gene therapy for primary immunodeficiency

 - Harvard Medical School

-Hematopoietic cell transplantation and medical therapy of immunodeficiencies are discussed separately.
-(See "Hematopoietic cell transplantation for primary immunodeficiency" and "Medical management of immunodeficiency".)
+Allogeneic HCT and medical therapy of immunodeficiencies are discussed separately.
+(See "Hematopoietic cell transplantation for primary immunodeficiency" and "Primary immunodeficiency: Overview of management".)

-Genetically engineered viruses are used to carry the DNA of interest into host cells [6,7].
-Viral genes required for propagation are replaced with a working copy of the human gene of interest.
+Genetically engineered viruses are the vectors used to carry the DNA of interest into host cells [4,7,8].
+Viral genes required for virus propagation are deleted and replaced with a working copy of the human gene of interest.
 Viral DNA signals cause the DNA to be inserted into the host genome when retroviral or lentiviral vectors are used.
-Success is more likely with expression of genes that confer a development or survival advantage over untransduced cells.
+Although initial success was more likely with expression of genes that confer a development or survival advantage over untransduced cells, protocols no longer rely on this in vivo selective advantage.

 - Fischer A, Hacein-Bey-Abina S, Cavazzana-Calvo M. Gene therapy for primary immunodeficiencies.
 Immunol Allergy Clin North Am 2010; 30:237.